THIS DATE IN HISTORY: Oct. 9

 Wayne Gretzky has a trio of memorable moments on this date:

 1982: Gretzky scores twice and has an assist in the Edmonton Oilers' 6-3 victory against the Vancouver Canucks.
-The two goals give him 200 in 242 NHL games, faster than anyone else has reached that milestone.
+The two goals give him 200 in 242 NHL games, the fastest in League history.

-1993: Gretzky, now with the Los Angeles Kings, has two goals and four assists in a 10-3 victory against the Detroit Red Wings at the Forum in Inglewood, California.
-Tomas Sandstrom assists on each of Gretzky's goals on his way to a team-record six-assist night.
+1993: Gretzky, now with the Los Angeles Kings, has six points (two goals, four assists) in a 10-3 victory against the Detroit Red Wings at the Forum in Inglewood, California.
+Tomas Sandstrom assists on each of Gretzky's goals on his way to a Kings-record six-assist night.
 Gretzky assists on two of the three goals by defenseman Dominic Lavoie, who gets his only NHL hat trick.

 2002: The Kings retire Gretzky's No. 99 prior to their season-opening game against the Phoenix Coyotes.
 A bronze statue of Gretzky in his Kings uniform is unveiled outside Staples Center, and he tells the packed house that, "To be remembered as an L.A.
 King is something special."